 Cystine stones are also formed in acidic urine, and are seen in patients with congenital cystinuria.

 These depend on stone composition, and vary according to modality.
-The much greater sensitivity of CT to tissue attenuation means that some stone radiolucent on plain radiography are nonetheless radiopaque on CT.
+The much greater sensitivity of CT to tissue attenuation means that some stones radiolucent on plain radiography are nonetheless radiopaque on CT.

 Calcium containing stones are radiopaque